Ex-Colts GM Ryan Grigson joins Browns’ staff as top adviser

 Now Grigson is helping Berry, who returned to Cleveland in January after spending one season with Philadelphia.

-The accition of Grigson was one of seven full-time hires and 20 promotions or title changes.
-Some personnel titles reflect the ongoing changes within the game.
+The addition of Grigson was one of seven full-time hires and 20 promotions or title changes.
+Some personnel titles reflect ongoing changes within the game.
 They include lead data scientist, data architect and software developer.

+Also, the Browns said they will re-open their facility in Berea and downtown offices at FirstEnergy Stadium on Monday to a select number of employees.
+Those sites have been closed since mid-March because of the COVID-19 pandemic.

 Grigson has been with the Browns since before this year’s draft.
 He was a senior consultant in Seattle the past two years.